 You’ve earned it!

-Now you have everything you need on how to cook a ribeye steak in a frying pan.
+Now you have everything you need on how to cook a ribeye steak in a frying pan and it's probably not as difficult as you thought right?

-Also check out our Sous Vide Steak Recipe – delicious!
+Also check out these sous vide recipes Sous Vide Steak Recipe and Sous Vide Ribeye – delicious!